craychee/craychee.github.io/source/_posts/2015-10-04-production-is-an-artifact.md

 System tests are high level tests run on the fully bootstrapped, integrated system to verify that the entire codebase meets some set of defined requirements.
 System tests are not unit tests.
 They aren't evaluating whether a piece of code outputs the expected results given a defined set of inputs.
 Rather, they are testing (much like a user would) if some action (usually by a user) yields the expected result.
 System tests are often done at the highest level possible: the browser.

-Various tools were experimented in our determination to test Drupal.
+Various tools were experimented with in our determination to test Drupal.
 Consensus is starting to form around one tool in particular: [Behat](http://docs.behat.org/en/v3.0/) and its [Drupal Extension](http://behat-drupal-extension.readthedocs.org/en/latest/intro.html).

 Testing Drupal meant that we needed to host the requirements for the tooling to test Drupal as well as the tests themselves.
 For Behat, this meant a `composer.json` (and its coresponding `composer.lock`) to add Behat to the project, a `behat.yml` to configure Behat, as well as the tests themselves, which live inside a `features` directory.